How is a business divided in a divorce?

 Get legal advice early

-That is why it is important to have a divorce lawyer who not only understands how to value a business, but can also competently explain the valuation to the court.
+That is why it is important to have a divorce lawyer who understands how to value a business and competently explain the valuation to the court.
 Your divorce lawyer should also be able to distinguish between the parties’ direct and indirect contributions to the marriage for the court to decide on the proper division of the business.